bgar324/mtsaccs-v2/README.md

 This is the official website for the Mt.
 SAC Computer Science Club, built with Next.js and TailwindCSS.
 Our website serves as a central hub for club information, events, and resources for our members.

+## 🎯 Project Overview

+The first version of the CS Club website fulfilled its purpose but lacked structure, scalability, and visual consistency across pages.
+Version 2 was built to resolve these limitations by adopting a more thoughtful design system, mobile-first responsiveness, and a simplified codebase using modern tooling (Next.js 14, TailwindCSS, Lucide).
+This iteration focuses on accessibility, cohesive branding, and smoother UX across both static content and dynamic event functionality.
+It's a foundation not just for aesthetics, but for maintainability and contribution going forward.

 ## 🚀 Features

 - **Modern Design**: Built with a clean, responsive interface using TailwindCSS